jjmpsp/jjmpsp.github.io/_collections/_tutorials/how-to-get-started-with-software-development.md

 An 'app' is just a container for a collection of machine code.
 In application development terms, we also call this an executable.

-Right down what you want the app to do and why.
+Write down what you want the app to do and why.
+If you're looking for an example of an existing project, be sure to check out my post on how I rebuilt this website using Jekyll.
+Feel free to use this advice as a starting point for your own projects.
 Who?
 What?
 Why?
 When?
 Where?

 Part of my work as a systems analyst involves looking at complex systems and asking these questions.